-SCRUM METHODOLOGY FOR AGILE MODEL [22] [23] Description [22] Advantages [23] Disadvantages Justification • A backlog of tasks to be The scrum methodology was designed to • Allows team • Additional requirements help small, tightly-knit teams of done is created and members to prioritised appropriately remain flexible in can spiral out developers to power through projects, so • The team takes some of of control it fits very comfortably around the completing those tasks and decides context of this project.
-By meeting so different types of Places less on how to complete them emphasis on regularly (which isn't an issue for us, tasks • A "sprint" (in which the given that we're undergraduate students • Priorities ensure customer team tries to complete relations who follow a shared timetable), critical that the most their selected tasks) Requires decisions can be made more quickly and critical work is • begins done first meetings to the work of individual team-members • Daily progress meetings can be built directly off of one-another, Can quickly be held very take place during sprints thereby accelerating the pace of respond to the frequently • Sprints end with new addition or development.
-The main disadvantage of product iterations being modification of scrum - that being how poorly it reacts shipped, sprint reviews requirements by to drastic changes in customers' taking place and new requirements - doesn't present such a following big issue for this project because the sprints being planned additional • Sprints ensue until all iterations project's core requirements have already tasks have been fulfilled, been set in stone by a supplementary ٠ Development can brief, thereby eliminating the risk of the a deadline arrives or a be fit around project's resources are changing timings team potentially being asked to completely depleted or other effectively build it up from scratch again.
+The scrum methodology was designed to help small, tightly-knit teams of developers to power through projects, so it fits very comfortably around the context of this project.
+By meeting so regularly (which isn't an issue for us, given that we're undergraduate students who follow a shared timetable), critical decisions can be made more quickly and the work of individual team-members can be built directly off of one-another, thereby accelerating the pace of development.
+The main disadvantage of scrum - that being how poorly it reacts to drastic changes in customers' requirements - doesn't present such a big issue for this project because the project's core requirements have already been set in stone by a supplementary brief, thereby eliminating the risk of the team